 One specific career a graduate may build with this degree is that of financial analyst.
-These professionals help organizations make sound investment decisions by evaluating stocks, bonds, and other investment vehicles and assessing how or IF they can benefit that organization.
+These professionals help organizations make sound investment decisions by evaluating stocks, bonds, and other investment vehicles and assessing how or IF the relevant investment decisions can benefit that organization.

 Do you love math?
 Have you always been a problem solver?
 Are you also interested in human behavior?
 If so, a degree in economics is the perfect fit for you!

 A degree in economics focuses not only on financial markets but also on human psychology.
 You’ll learn how to use mathematical models to solve some of the BIGGEST problems that businesses of all sizes face today.
 You’ll learn how to work with the human resource departments to develop financial incentives that drive employee productivity, teach leaders how to improve their profitability as well as conduct market research and analyze data.
 Graduates can find work in a variety of industries and career fields.

 Thanks to the increased adoption of computers, mobile phones and IoT devices, modern businesses and government agencies have more access to data than ever before.
 This data can be used to increase profitability and make sounds decisions.
 But ONLY if the data can be analyzed to find actionable insights.
 And this is where individuals with an economics degree come in.
 As data continue to become new gold for businesses to thrive and succeed, those holding an economics degree can be certain they will be in high demand for years to come!